electrocucaracha/vagrant-onap/README.md

-# Vagrant ONAP
+# ONAP on Vagrant

 [![Build Status](https://api.travis-ci.org/electrocucaracha/vagrant-onap.svg?branch=master)](https://api.travis-ci.org/electrocucaracha/vagrant-onap)

-This vagrant project pretends to collect information about a way to deploy [ONAP project](https://www.onap.org/) into a development environment.
-It was created only for didactic purposes.
+This vagrant project pretends to collect information about a way to deploy and build [ONAP project](https://www.onap.org/) into a development environment.

+### Problem Being Solved

++ Reduce the barrier of entry to allow new ONAP developers to ramp up on to active development quickly
++ Reduce the cost to the community in responding to simple environment setup questions faced by new developers

 ## Requirements: